DashboardCode/BsMultiSelect/README.md

 * `custom-control-input` class - each dropdown item contains BS4 custom checkboxes

 It was a clear design goal to do not bring own external css but unfortunatly, if you do not use SCSS, this can be achived only for limited number of themes.
-Not all bootstrap styles varibales can be accessed from a plugin as classes, or CSS-variables therefore we need to setup them in javascript (default useCssPatch mode).
+Not all bootstrap themes varibales can be accessed from a plugin as classes, or CSS-variables, therefore we need to setup them in javascript (default `useCssPatch=true` mode).
 Some of those variables are:

 * $input-height - we need it for DIV `form-control`'s min-height; default value is "calc(2.25rem + 2px)",